-See chart on page 15 for a business comparison grid structures.
+See chart on page 16 for a comparison of business legal structures.

 Sole Proprietorship

 A sole proprietorship is the simplest and most common form of business organization.
 It is defined as a business that is owned by one individual.
 The creation of a business as a sole proprietorship requires no formal Arizona filing.
 Profits and losses are reported on a separate schedule within your personal tax return.